 Instructions for entering Germany

-Persons transiting through German territory are not subject to the measure of self-isolation, but they do not have the right of retention and are obliged to leave FR Germany immediately.
+Persons transiting through German territory are not subject to a measure of self-isolation, but they have no right of retention and are obliged to leave FR Germany immediately.
 It is understood that these individuals do not have symptoms of COVID-19.

 We remind you that entering and staying of Montenegro citizens in FR Germany is still not possible, unless having an important reason.

-Important reasons for entry from third world countries are:
+Important reasons for entering from the third world countries are:

-- German citizens, EU citizens and the nationals of third world countries with existing residence permit in Germany;
+- German citizens, EU citizens and third-country nationals with existing residence permit in Germany;

 - Health workers and health researchers, as well as nursing staff;